On a Rankin-Selberg integral of three Hermitian cusp forms: Integral Representation and Dirichlet Series

 Actually, one can give an even stronger statement of the proposition above, namely establish even a reciprocity law on the action of the absolute Galois group.
 The statement is similar to \cite[Theorem $1.9$]{heim} of Heim.
-The main point here is that we can establish an algebraicity result for special values of $L-$functions if we can relate the expression above to an Euler product expression.
+The main point here is that we can establish an algebraicity result for special values of $L$-functions if we can relate the expression above to an Euler product expression.
 This is the main motivation of the present paper.

-By using the well-known doubling method for unitary groups, as for example is studied in \cite[Equation 24.29(a)]{arithmeticity}, we know that the first inner product is related to a Klingen-type Eisenstein series as defined above.
-That is,
+By using the well-known doubling method for unitary groups, as for example is studied in \cite[Equation 24.29 (a)]{arithmeticity}, we know that the first inner product is related to a Klingen-type Eisenstein series as defined above.
+That is, for $F$ with totally real Fourier coefficients,

-where $Z_{F}^{(n)}$ is the standard $L-$function attached to $F$, $\chi$ is the non-trivial quadratic character attached to the extension $K/\mathbb{Q}$ and $\nu(s)$ is an expression involving Gamma factors (the explicit expression is given in \cite{arithmeticity}).
+where $Z_{F}^{(n)}$ is the standard $L$-function attached to $F$ (a generalisation of Definition \ref{standard l-function} to degree $n$ modular forms), $\chi$ is the non-trivial quadratic character attached to the extension $K/\mathbb{Q}$ and $\nu(s)$ is an expression involving Gamma factors (the explicit expression is given in \cite{arithmeticity}).
 So, our focus shifts to computing